-You may ask yourself, “How can a game that, at its core, is nothing more than ‘chasing a ball around a field’ change MY business?”
-Think of the game of golf as your business and the golf course you’re on as your market.
-Even if you don’t know the game of golf, by the end of this journey I hope to give you a better look through the eyes of your caddy.
+You may ask yourself, “How can a game that, at its core, is nothing more than ‘chasing a ball around a field’ change MY business thinking?”
+Start with imagining the game of golf as your business and the golf course as your market.
+Even if you don’t know the game of golf, by the end of this journey I hope to give you a better look through the eyes of your business marketing caddy.
 In this journey we’ll take an insider’s look into my theory about how business can easily be interpreted through golf; the landscape and where to start, clubs and tools, your swing, and how making it pro takes millions of swings.

 Today’s modern game of golf was first documented in 1457 in the country of Scotland, by James II, banning it, as an unwelcome distraction to archery.
 The ban was lifted in 1502 by James IV when he became a golfer.
 Golf clubs were then manufactured in 1503-1504.